 Patient Rights and Responsibilities

-If you have a concern about the quality and safety of your care, please talk about this with your doctor or health care provider.
+If you have a concern about the quality and safety of your care, please talk about this with your doctor or other care team member.
 If you still are concerned, please talk with:

 - Your nurse.

 - The nurse manager of the area.

 - A nursing supervisor.
 You have the right to tell us about your concerns or complaints.
 You also have the right to contact: